-- a) Manufacture of electronic equipment and of textiles. such as uniform - b) Non-technical facilities management, such as cleaning, catering and support services. - c) Temporary labour
+- a) Manufacture of electronic equipment and of textiles, such as uniforms. - b) Non-technical facilities management, such as cleaning, catering and support services. - c) Temporary labour

-Refreshed early in 2023, our Supplier Code of Conduct sets out G4S's requirements and expectations with respect to key areas of responsible procurement, including the prevention of modern slavery and human rights violations.
+Our Supplier Code of Conduct sets out G4S's requirements and expectations with respect to key areas of responsible procurement, including the prevention of modern slavery and human rights violations.

-As a minimum, all suppliers to G4S are expected to comply with the principles set out in the Supplier Code of Conduct or to commit to a clear timeline for full implementation within their own organisation, and their associated suppliers and subcontractors.
+As a contracted minimum, all suppliers to G4S are expected to comply with the principles set out in the Supplier Code of Conduct or to commit to a clear timeline for full implementation within their own organisation, and their associated suppliers and subcontractors.

-We have partnered with leading sustainability analytics experts, EcoVadis and Integrity Next, to help ensure that our suppliers meet the ethical standards set out in our Supplier Code of Conduct.
+We have partnered with leading sustainability analytics experts, EcoVadis, to help ensure that our suppliers meet the ethical standards set out in our Supplier Code of Conduct.